lichess-org/chessground/README.md

 ## Features

-Chessground is designed to fulfill all lichess.org web and mobile apps, so it is pretty featureful.
+Chessground is designed to fulfill all lichess.org web and mobile apps needs, so it is pretty featureful.

 - Fast.
 Uses virtual DOM; runs smoothly on elder mobile phones
-- Small footprint: 15K gziped (42K unziped) including dependencies
+- Small footprint: 15K gzipped (42K unzipped) including dependencies
 - Standalone, or composable as a mithril.js module
 - Entirely configurable and reconfigurable at any time
 - Styling with CSS: board and pieces can be changed by simply switching a class